PlayFab/MpsPowershell/MpsPowershell/docs/New-PfRemoteUser.md

 ### -CreateRemoteUserRequest
 Creates a remote user to log on to a VM for a multiplayer server build in a specific region.
 Returns user credential information necessary to log on.
-To construct, see NOTES section for CREATEREMOTEUSERREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.ICreateRemoteUserRequest